codurance/site/src/_posts/2019-02-20-bank-kata-in-haskell-printing.md

 1. We are testing `innerPrintStatement` rather than the function actually being used by our users.
 2. Our constraint `Monad m =>` is far too generic and doesn't relay the intent of the statement printing code.

+Not to worry, from here it's quite easy to refactor to our other solution, which solves these problems.

 ## Use a typeclass constraint

 In haskell, type constraints are used to so that we have access to more functions to deal with our datatypes.
 As a small example, consider this.